rmdocherty/CPL-Imager/docs/manual.md

 The software has 4 panels which show different data.
 The top two panels show the last readings of LCPL and RCPL intensity taken from the camera.
 The bottom two show dA and CD, two measures of the differential absorption of LCPL vs RCPL common in the literature.
 All 4 are colourmapped based on the colourmaps in "config.json"; the values of these colours can be read off the colourbars on the right hand side of the screen, where the colour bar position corresponds to the same data pane (i.e top left colourbar is LCPL).

 ## Taking photos:
 Pressing the "Take Photo" button will take a photo of whatever is currently on the GUI screen and save it to a timestamped directory in the "photos" folder.
 This will contain a bitmap of the image, a .txt, .csv and .npy of the raw LCPL and RCPL data and a file describing the image metadata like any corrections applied or the pixels per mm of the images.
+LCPL data will be the left image and RCPL data will be on the right of the image.

 ## Acquisition modes:
 There are 4 possible acquisition modes of the software, available under the "Acquire" dropdown menu: